Britain facing ‘prolonged pain’ as Bank says recession could stretch into 2024

 Do you want an immediate general election?

-And the CBI issued a plea to Mr Hunt to “learn the lessons” from the early 2010s, when chancellor George Osborne pulled the rug from under growth by hacking back the government’s programme of capital spending.
+And business organisation the CBI issued a plea to Mr Hunt to “learn the lessons” of the early 2010s, when chancellor George Osborne undermined growth by hacking back the government’s programme of capital spending.

-The 75 basis point hike in base rate was the eighth increase in succession by the Bank’s Monetary Policy Committee from a historic low of 0.1 per cent less than a year ago, and represented the largest single upwards leap since 1989.
+The 75 basis point hike in the base rate was the eighth increase in succession by the Bank’s Monetary Policy Committee (MPC) from a historic low of 0.1 per cent less than a year ago, and represented the largest single upward leap since 1989.

-The Resolution Foundation said that 1.2m households on variable rate mortgages can expect increased housing costs in the near future as a result of today’s hike.
-But they will be joined by another 400-500,000 new households coming off fixed-rate deals each quarter, bringing the total facing higher monthly bills to 5.1m by the end of 2024.
+The Resolution Foundation, an organisation focused on improving living standards, said that 1.2 million households on variable rate mortgages can expect increased housing costs in the near future as a result of Thursday’s hike.
+But they will be joined by another 400,000 to 500,000 new households coming off fixed-rate deals each quarter, bringing the total facing higher monthly bills to around 5.1 million by the end of 2024.

-“Everyone will be affected by prolonged double-digit inflation, but poorer households will be hit hardest by the surge in food prices and energy bills.”

-Figures released by the Bank indicate that the average household will see its real incomes fall by around £800 next year, after inflation is taken into account.
+Figures released by the Bank indicate that the average household will see its real income fall by around £800 next year, after inflation is taken into account.

-Rebecca McDonald, chief economist at the anti-poverty Joseph Rowntree Foundation said the anxiety roused by the MPC statement made it “crucial” for Mr Hunt to deliver an inflation-matching rise in welfare benefits in his 17 November statement.
+Rebecca McDonald, chief economist at anti-poverty organisation the Joseph Rowntree Foundation, said the anxiety aroused by the MPC statement made it “crucial” for Mr Hunt to deliver an inflation-matching rise in welfare benefits in his 17 November statement.

-The, promised by Mr Sunak as chancellor earlier this year, should be brought forward from April to provide instant relief, she said.
+The rise, promised by Mr Sunak when he was chancellor earlier this year, should be brought forward from April to provide instant relief, she said.

-“It’s very difficult for those on the lowest incomes to plan how they will get through this, but the government can give some certainty by uprating benefits in line with inflation.”

-A survey for the Unite union found that just over half reported difficulty paying household bills, a third saying they had taken on debt to put food on the table and one in seven admitting being in food poverty.
+A survey for the Unite union, carried out hours before the Bank’s announcement, found that just over half of respondents reported difficulty paying household bills, a third said they had taken on debt to put food on the table, and one in seven admitted being in food poverty.

-General secretary Sharon Graham said many workers were facing “unsurmountable financial pressure”, adding the interest rate hike “will shackle those workers with more debt while corporate profiteering runs rampant”.
+The general secretary of Unite, Sharon Graham, said many workers are facing “unsurmountable financial pressure”, adding that the interest rate hike “will shackle those workers with more debt while corporate profiteering runs rampant”.

-Almost a third said they have already gone into debt or increased the levels of their debt just to put food on the table.

-Unite said the survey, published hours before a Bank of England decision on interest rates, also revealed that one in seven admitted they are facing food poverty.

-Unite general secretary Sharon Graham said: “Unite’s research shows that many workers face unsurmountable financial pressure.
-An interest rate hike will shackle those workers with more debt while corporate profiteering runs rampant.”

-At 0.75, the rate hike was lower than the full percentage point rise markets had been predicting until recently, in line with lower-than-expected increases in countries including Canada.
+At 0.75 per cent, Thursday’s rate hike was lower than the full-percentage-point rise markets had been predicting until recently, in line with lower-than-expected increases in other countries including Canada.

 The MPC split by seven votes to two on the scale of the rise, with one member preferring a gentler uptick of 0.5 percentage points and another favouring 0.25.